 CARB-X is continuing to build and expand these databases, however a significant gap exists with access to genomic data of contemporary isolates from many African countries.
 CARB-X has initiated a collaboration with the University of KwaZulu-Natal to collect and characterize clinical isolates of key bacterial species from countries across Africa.
 This work will initially focus on the collection of four key species (K. pneumoniae, E. coli, S. aureus, and A. baumannii) from different clinical indications with a strong focus on bloodstream isolates to support CARB-X programs focused on neonatal sepsis.
 The whole genome sequence data and associated susceptibility information will be added to our curated database to improve the customized bioinformatics support that is available to CARB-X product developers.

-In vivo Models of Translation
+Animal Models of Translation

 Adjuvants